 - presence of a meth lab in the rental in a previous tenancy, and

 - outstanding housing code violations.

 In some states, landlords may disclose required information to tenants by posting it in elevators and/or in one more conspicuous place, like a lobby or recreation room.

 See Required Landlord Disclosure Laws by State on Nolo.com for specific details on your state disclosure laws.

 Also, rental property subject to control may be subject to local rental control rules that require landlords to make additional disclosures, such as the name of the local government agency that administers the rent control ordinance.

 Questions for Your Attorney

-- I did not receive a lead paint disclosure from my landlord, there is peeling and deteriorated paint in my apartment, and I have a young child, so I’m now worried about lead contamination.
+- I did not receive a lead paint disclosure from my landlord, but there is peeling and deteriorated paint in my apartment.
+I have a young child, so I’m especially worried about lead contamination.
 What should I do?